-One wise move to start with is put at least half of this residual amount into your savings account.
+One wise move to start with is to put at least half of this residual amount into your savings account.
 Also, keep the other half as an emergency fund.
-This way you can have savings along with an emergency fund plus you’ll have enough amounts to spend as well.
+This way, you can have savings along with an emergency fund and have enough amounts to spend.

 Look for investment options.

-As a beginner, you would be baffled with where to invest and losing your money would be an alarming prospect.
+As a beginner, you would be baffled about where to invest, and losing your money would be an alarming prospect.

-However, if you learn to make the right investment choices, you would get benefitted by it.
-Research thoroughly, before you invest in anything.
+However, if you learn to make the right investment choices, you will benefit from it.
+So research thoroughly before you invest in anything.

-There are various investment options available such as mutual funds, equity, stocks, real estate, etc.
+Various investment options are available such as mutual funds, equity, stocks, real estate, etc.

 You need to analyze your budget for investment and level of risk tolerance, then choose among the investment options available.
 Small investments will help you to increase your wealth in the long run.

 Pay the entire amount only if it is needed.

-A simple way to save money is to stop paying full price for stuff which you can get at a less expensive price.
+A simple way to save money is to stop paying full price for the stuff you can get at a less expensive price.

-Before you go out for shopping, you can look for discounts, coupons, generic equivalents of brand-name products, year-end sale, etc. You can even look for online sale options or refurbished products as well.
-This way you can save money and buy the stuff you wanted.
+Before shopping, you can look for discounts, coupons, generic equivalents of brand-name products, year-end sales, etc. You can even look for online sale options or refurbished products as well.
+This way, you can save money and buy the stuff you want.

 Lastly, luxury comes with a heavy price.

 It’s a natural inclination to modify your living standards as per your income.
 But it’s not a necessary thing to do.

-Actually, it’s better to live like a broke (even if you aren’t one) regardless of how much you’re earning.
+It’s better to live like a broke (even if you aren’t one) regardless of how much you earn.

-Even if you can afford a bigger home, a luxury car, it’s not mandatory to buy those when you can still manage with the things that you already have.
+Even if you can afford a bigger home or a luxury car, buying those is not mandatory when you can still manage with the things you already have.

-Handle your finances carefully by investing in what is really needed you can achieve financial freedom.
-Little sacrifices can yield financial freedom in the future.
+Handle your finances carefully; by investing in what is really needed, you can achieve financial freedom.
+In addition, little sacrifices can yield financial freedom in the future.

-If you follow the above stated 5 rules, then you are sure to be financially secured in future.
+If you follow the above stated 5 rules, you will be financially secure in the future.